RCCRAFT1/serverspeak/README.md

 This AI will interface with your minecraft server as a plugin.
 Main program is built in python, kind of like a virtual assistant.
+NOTE: This program is untrained and needs to be trained before use.

 System Requirements:
 A NVIDIA GPU w/ CUDA (GTX 1070 or higher is recommended),